-Students admitted to the program must complete the two prerequisite disciplinebridging courses listed below.
+Students admitted to the program must complete the two prerequisite discipline-bridging courses listed below.
 One or both courses could be waived by the Mechatronics Engineering Admissions Committee, depending on the student's background.
 The waiver must be established at the time of admission.
 Prerequisite discipline-bridging courses do not generate credits toward the completion of the degree.

-- MTR 501 Introduction to Mechatronics - MTR 515 Information Technology for Mechatronics (Students with a Bachelor of Science in Computer Engineering are exempted.)
+- MTR 501 Introduction to Mechatronics (Students with a Bachelor of Science in Mechatronics Engineering are exempted.) - MTR 515 Information Technology for Mechatronics (Students with a Bachelor of Science in Computer Engineering are exempted.)